henkjannl/Monoprice/README.md

 A good website about the printer is [https://mpselectmini.com/start](https://mpselectmini.com/start).
 It contains many useful links.

 The printer is a direct clone from the Malayan M200 printer.
 I am including the user manual from this printer as pdf [here](.//m200_v2%20user%20manual.pdf).
-The user manual mentions WiFi but this is optional, this printer does not have WiFi `:sob:`
+The user manual mentions WiFi but this is optional, this printer does not have that option :-(